 Energy reporting: there is no coherent platform, as evidenced by the seemingly endless number of energy vendors in the marketplace, promoting assorted systems and software.
 Much of it was designed by computer scientists, in a lab and detached from the day to day management and building operations.
 Owners are often guided into this complex field in search of:

 • Reducing Operating Expenses

 • Promoting Green Initiatives

 • Complying with EPA mandates and municipal mandates

 This is evident when walking through any building and seeing many independent energy control systems such as Siemens, Johnson Controls, Carrier, etc. that don’t work in concert with each other.
-A universal management platform is essential to properly control and coordinate a building’s systems.
-Without a disciplined tool, building systems revert to chaos results in a significant amount of wasted energy.
+A universal management platform is essential to properly controlling and coordinating a building’s systems.
+Without a disciplined tool, building systems revert to chaos, resulting in a significant amount of wasted energy.

 Michael Scelzi, CEO